Codecademy/docs/content/kotlin/concepts/sets/sets.md

 ### 1. Mutable Set

-A mutable set is a dynamic collection that allows you to add, remove, or modify its elements after creation.
+A mutable set is a dynamic collection that allows the programmer to add, remove, or modify its elements after creation.
 It is implemented using the `mutableSetOf()` function.

 Creating an empty mutable set: